 At the tail end of day 1, the streams collapsed and we all heard a keynote session from Lumaforge.
 Sam Mestman told us how he’s just taken a TV pilot shot on 6K RED and delivered a 4K DCP without external help, all based around a Final Cut Pro X workflow.

-Next, a masterful of real-world editing from Thomas Grove Carter, a collection of tips from Jeff Greenberg and Abba Shapiro, a more detailed session from Ché Baker about his film, and a session from Roger Bolton of Coremelt about the best way to track with mocha-based products.
+Next, a masterful display of real-world editing from Thomas Grove Carter, a collection of tips from Jeff Greenberg and Abba Shapiro, a more detailed session from Ché Baker about his film, and a session from Roger Bolton of Coremelt about the best way to track with mocha-based products.

 Through the conference, there was also technical information on Motion’s OSC and on VR from Alex Gollner, detailed sessions on editing, compression, color correction and multicam from Jeff Greenberg and Abba Shapiro, a practical session on how to build a glitch transition from Stefanie Mullen and technical support info from Alex Kaloostian.